joinemm/homepage/content/pages/uses.md

 ---
-title: USES
+title: Uses
-abstract: Describing what hardware and software I use
+abstract: What hardware and software I use
 image: lego-desk.jpg
 ---